pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`follow_path`

-This code creates a game where enemy sprites follow a predefined path.
-The enemy sprites move between set points on the screen at a constant speed.
-The player can control a character with the mouse cursor, and there is a background color.
-It uses the Arcade library for game development in Python.
+This code example demonstrates how to create a sprite in the Arcade library that follows a predefined path.
+The Enemy class defines a sprite that moves along a series of specified points.
+The update method calculates the angle and distance to the next point and updates the sprite's position accordingly.
+This concept of having a sprite follow a path is commonly used in game development to create movement patterns for enemy characters or other game entities.

 full_screen_example.py
 ----------------------